japila-books/apache-spark-internals/docs/storage/BlockEvictionHandler.md

   data: () => Either[Array[T], ChunkedByteBuffer]): StorageLevel
 ----

-Used when MemoryStore is requested to xref:storage:MemoryStore.adoc#evictBlocksToFreeSpace[evictBlocksToFreeSpace].
+Used when MemoryStore is requested to storage:MemoryStore.md#evictBlocksToFreeSpace[evictBlocksToFreeSpace].

 == [[implementations]] Available BlockEvictionHandlers

-xref:storage:BlockManager.adoc[] is the default and only known BlockEvictionHandler in Apache Spark.
+storage:BlockManager.md[] is the default and only known BlockEvictionHandler in Apache Spark.